amelia7772/ElementClicker/README.md

 # ElementClicker
-a game I developed in python using pygame
+a game I developed in python using pygame (community edition)

 controls: